-The average time to complete a custom frame is two weeks, which allows for the ordering of any special materials.
+The average time to complete a custom frame is two-three weeks, which allows for the ordering of any special materials.

 All the glass and plexiglass we offer is 99% UV Protected to protect against the most common problem of sun damage.
 We offer four types of glassing: